SlyyCooper/tangent/README.md

 3. **Triage** (automatic orchestration and routing)

 These primitives are powerful enough to express rich dynamics between tools and networks of agents, allowing you to build scalable, real-world solutions while avoiding a steep learning curve.

-> [!NOTE]
-> tangent Agents are not related to Assistants in the Assistants API.
-They are named similarly for convenience, but are otherwise completely unrelated. tangent is entirely powered by the Chat Completions API and is hence stateless between calls.

 ## Important Notes